NzBish/Assignment-3/README.md

 4.Search Page: A search dialog where the user can enter a query.
 The query should be matched to product names and all products with a full or partial match should be displayed.
 If no matches found, display an appropriate message.

 The search should be dynamic and bring up the results as the user types the query (use AJAX to query the server asynchronously).
+I will try today(Chris)

 5.Browse Page: This part is optional.
 This is a common feature in web applications.
 Complete it if you want additional practice or experience.